Miguel Vargas Player Props: Dodgers vs. Cubs

 Miguel Vargas At The Plate

-- Vargas is batting .191 with two doubles, a triple and 14 walks.
+- Vargas is batting .216 with three doubles, a triple and 14 walks.

-- In eight of 17 games this season, Vargas has picked up at least one hit, including one game with multiple hits.
+- Among qualified hitters in baseball, his batting average ranks 150th, his on-base percentage ranks 42nd, and he is 158th in the league in slugging.

-- He has not gone deep in his 17 games this season.
+- Vargas has gotten a hit in nine of 18 games this year (50.0%), with multiple hits twice.

-- Vargas has driven in a run in two games this season, with multiple runs batted in once.
+- He has not hit a home run in his 18 games this year.

-- In six of 17 games this year, he has scored, including multiple runs once.
+- He has scored at least once seven times this season (38.9%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.